velvia/cassandra-gdelt/README.md

 Just a simple test of different Cassandra layouts and their impact on the query / IO speed of the GDELT dataset.

-NOTE: Some source code from Google's [FlatBuffers](http://google.github.io/flatbuffers/index.html) project is copied over, since they don't distribute jars and the files are very small.
-All code in `src/main/java/com/google` is Copyright Google.

 ## NOTE: This is just PoC code.
 Please see the [filo](http://github.com/velvia/filo) and [FiloDB](http://github.com/velvia/FiloDB) projects if you are interested in working code.

 ### Setup